Tvalley71/dantherm/README.md

 https://community.home-assistant.io/t/dantherm-hcv-400/284326

 Please be advised that the trademark "Dantherm" is owned by Dantherm Group A/S, a prominent supplier of climate control solutions.

+I have no affiliation with Dantherm other than owning one of their units.